 PyFAI is first and foremost a library: a tool of the scientific toolbox built around [IPython] and [NumPy] to perform data analysis either interactively or via scripts.
 Figure [notebook] shows an interactive session where an integrator is created, and an image loaded and integrated before being plotted.

-The tutorial section makes heavy use of Jupyter notebooks to process data using pyFAI.
+The Tutorials section makes heavy use of IPython notebooks, now called Jupyter notebooks to process data using pyFAI.
 The first tutorial also explains a bit how Python and Jupyter works to be able to perform basic processing efficiently with pyFAI.

 In pyFAI, regrouping is performed using a histogram-like algorithm.
 Each pixel of the image is associated to its polar coordinates \((2\theta , \chi )\) or \((q, \chi )\), then a pair of histograms versus \(2\theta\) (or \(q\)) are built, one non weighted for measuring the number of pixels falling in each bin and another weighted by pixel intensities (after dark-current subtraction, and corrections for flat-field, solid-angle and polarization).
 The division of the weighted histogram by the number of pixels per bin gives the average signal over the given corona which provides the diffraction pattern. \(2D\) regrouping (called caking in FIT2D) is obtained in the same way using two-dimensional histograms over radial (\(2\theta\) or \(q\)) and azimuthal angles (\(\chi\)).